 Step 2: Exchange information and evidence.

 If you file in court or with an administrative agency like the MSPB, you may have the right to a hearing or trial, where you can present evidence.
-If there may be a hearing or trial, you parties will likely have the opportunity to exchange documents and information.
-This is sometimes called the discovery process.
+If there may be a hearing or trial, you parties will likely have the opportunity to exchange documents and information during the discovery process.
 During this discovery process, the parties may ask each other to answer questions and provide documents relating to the case.
 The parties may also have the right to take depositions of key witnesses.
 This is a key step in the process.
 The information and documents you exchange become the evidence in your case.

 Step 3: Present your case to a decision-maker.

 But if your case is in a state or federal court, you may not automatically have the right to a live hearing or trial.
 Frequently, the defendant files a motion for summary judgment, which is a written request for the judge to make a decision without a trial.
-In basic terms, the defendant argues that based on all the evidence in the case, there’s no way you can prove whistleblower retaliation.
-Unless you prove that a reasonable jury could decide you were retaliated against, the judge can deny you a trial and rule in favor of the defendant.
+In basic terms, the defendant argues that based on all the evidence , there’s no way you can prove whistleblower retaliation.
+Unless you prove that a reasonable jury could decide your employer retaliated against you, the judge can deny you a trial and rule against you.

 Why should you hire a whistleblower attorney?